-Panettone is an Italian type of sweet bread loaf originally from Milan usually prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe.
-Originating in the 1500s, it started off as a “luxury cake” that was only eaten for religious celebrations.
+Panettone is an Italian type of sweet bread loaf originally from Milan, Italy, usually prepared and enjoyed for Christmas and New Year in Western, Southern, and Southeastern Europe.
+Originating in the 1500’s, it started off as a “luxury cake” that was only eaten for religious celebrations.

-Mass production in the early 1900s gave the bread its familiar domed shape and made it more available and it soon became a staple in Italian households during the holiday season.
-By the end of World War II, panettone was cheap enough for anyone and soon became the country’s leading Christmas sweet.
+Mass production in the early 1900’s gave this delicious bread its familiar domed shape.
+More widely available, it soon became a staple in Italian households during the holiday season.
+By the end of World War II, panettone was inexpensive enough for the masses and soon became the Italy’s leading Christmas sweet.

-Italians who migrated to the US and to the Anthracite Coal Region brought the Christmas tradition with them.
-Panettone is popular within Italian communities around the world, and can commonly be found in Italian grocery stores in the US, Canada, and the UK.
+Italians who migrated to the US and to the Anthracite Coal Region brought the beloved Christmas traditional treat with them.
+Panettone is popular within Italian communities around the world and can commonly be found in both Italian markets and grocery stores in the US, Canada, and the UK for the holidays.

 PanettoneCourse: Desserts, BreakfastCuisine: Italian, Coal RegionDifficulty: Intermediate